Voting safely in the 2021 elections

-What should I do if I find out closer to the time that I need to self-isolate, or my area goes into a local lockdown?
+What should I do if I find out closer to the time that I need to self-isolate?

 We want to make sure that everyone who is entitled to vote is able to do so, regardless of the pandemic.
-We will be providing more information nearer the time on how you can vote if you need to self-isolate, or live in an area under local lockdown.
+You must not attend a polling station if you have Covid-19 symptoms, if you have tested positive for Covid-19 or if you have been told to self-isolate.

 To apply for a proxy vote in an emergency so someone else can vote on your behalf (for example, if you are having to self isolate due to Covid-19) complete the form to vote by proxy, explaining why you can't get to your polling station in person and return it to firstname.lastname@example.org by 5pm on polling day (Thursday 6 May 2021).